Does the risk of return fraud keep you up at night? It may be time to start sleeping easier.

 Focus on providing the best experience for the majority of customers

-It may be tempting to hone in on that 5% and dedicate resources to protect your brand.
+It may be tempting to hone in on that 5% of fraudulent returns and dedicate resources to protect your brand.
 This usually takes the form of inflexible policies, lots of legalese on your website, and a complicated returns process.

 While this might shield you from occasional return fraud, it’ll also lead you down a path that creates a subpar experience for most of your customers.
-Worse experience means less repeat customers.
+And a negative experience means fewer repeat customers.